Community, Common Room

 This one is a key measure of satisfaction and quality of experience, because if members aren’t getting responses to their questions and contributions in a timely manner, they may feel their time and effort is better spent elsewhere.
 To mitigate this as much as possible, you should track, by community platform and in aggregate:

 Based on the above data, you can then investigate why, for example, members are more likely to respond to one another on Slack but not on Discourse, and experiment with changes to improve the responsiveness on Discourse.
 When combined with metrics from above, you can dig even deeper and determine if certain activities get more responses than others, or if certain types of members are more active than others, and adjust your approach based on those learnings.

 For the final metric category, business impact, we’re focusing on signals tied to your company’s goals.

 Typically this is product usage and/or spend, but it could also be centered around, for example, increasing the reach and effectiveness of product education (which then leads to reduced strain on internal support resources and greater product success for your users).

 Mapping product usage (e.g., Amplitude) or spend data (e.g., Salesforce, Snowflake) to community member profiles enables you to track this data over time at the member level.
 Rather than looking at product usage or spend in isolation, you should view it together with the other metrics described above so you can answer strategic questions such as:

-With success metrics focused on a combination of membership, engagement, business impact, and responsiveness, you can see what’s trending and requires action, how your community is feeling and why, and which platforms are most active.
-Common Room allows you to measure and report on all of the above metrics, and more, so if you're ready to prove the success of your community, try us out for free.
+With success metrics focused on a combination of membership, engagement, responsiveness, and business impact, you can see what’s trending and requires action, how your community is feeling and why, and which platforms are most active.